 As the Company operates on an international basis, currency risk exposures arise from transactions and balances denominated in foreign currencies.
 The Company's foreign exchange risk arises primarily with respect to the U.S. dollar.
 A significant portion of the Company's cash and cash equivalents, accounts payable, and expenses are denominated in U.S. dollars.
-Fluctuations in the exchange rates between these currencies and the Canadian dollar could have a material effect on the Company's business, financial condition and results of operations.
+Fluctuations in the exchange rates between these currencies and the Canadian dollar could have a material effect on the Company's business, financial condition, and results of operations.
 The Company does not engage in any hedging activity.

-There have been no changes in the Company's objectives and policies for managing the abovementioned risks and there has been no significant change in the Company's exposure to each risk during year ended June 30, 2022.

-As at June 30, 2022, a 10% change in U.S. dollar against Canadian dollar would result in a \$0.1 million (2021: \$0.6 million) decrease or increase in the Company's net comprehensive loss.
+There have been no changes in the Company's objectives and policies for managing the above-mentioned risks and there has been no significant change in the Company's exposure to each risk during the three and nine months ended March 31, 2023.
+As at March 31, 2023, a 10% change in U.S. dollar against Canadian dollar would result in an approximately \$1.0 million (March 31, 2022: \$0.4 million) decrease or increase in the Company's net comprehensive loss.